Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Committee Leaders

-Neli Tshabalala: Director Shared Services
+Neli Tshabalala: Director of Shared Services

 Ms. Neli Tshabalala is the Director: Shared Library and Information Services at North-West University (NWU), a Ph.D. candidate at the University of South Africa, where she examines resource allocation in academic libraries as an essential determinant of effective function in delivering optimal library operations.
 She is the Project Leader of the Third IFLA International Federation of Libraries Associations and Institutions, Artificial Intelligence Symposium hosted by the NWU.

 Her background is in library resource management, including systems and operations involving administration services, fiscal management, and special projects management.
 Other competencies include expertise in law librarianship, application of customer-based software and development for processing, content discovery, and access services.
-She holds a Master of Science degree in Library and Information Service from Clark Atlanta University, Atlanta, Ga.
+She holds a Master of Science in Library and Information Service from Clark Atlanta University, Atlanta, Ga.
 USA., Education, Business Management and Project Management qualifications.

 Dr. Edmund Balnaves: IFLA Divisional Chair

 Dr. Edmund Balnaves the CEO of Prosentient Systems (Australia) and an active technologist in the library field.
-He is the Chair of the Information Technology (IFLA) Section in the International Federation of Library Associations, and is an incoming Divisional Chair of IFLA.
+He is the Chair of the Information Technology (IFLA) Section in the International Federation of Library Associations and is an incoming Divisional Chair of IFLA.
 He is actively engaged in the software development of open-source systems, AI and discovery for libraries.
 His doctoral research was in the area of systematic content reuse and metadata.
-His business provides hosted open-source library services, AI-enabled discovery and multi-network library resource sharing systems.
+His business provides hosted open-source library services, AI-enabled discovery and multi-network library resource-sharing systems.
 His Inter-Search™ hosted services are used by over 500 libraries in Australia and the Asia Pacific region.

 Organising Committee